JvanKatwijk/qt-dab/README.md

 The widget for the *spectrum scope* is equipped with a tab for selecting one of 6 views on the input signal.
-In the view shown in the picture above, the spectrum of the incoming DAB signal is shown, it shows here as a reasonably strong signal with a width of app 1..5 Mhz.
+In the view shown in the picture above, the spectrum of the incoming DAB signal is shown.
 To the right of this spectrum, one sees the **signal constellation**, i.e. the mapping from the complex signals onto their real and imaginary components.
 If the selector labeled